 Introduces natural state land use assessment, planning elements, community zoning and site plans, neighbourhoods, lot and dwelling types, traffic considerations, road classifications, road patterns and names, single site planning, building envelopes, setbacks, lot layout design, cul-de-sacs, walkways and emergency access routes.
 Acts and Regulations governing subdivisions, the approval process, engineering servicing criteria and the economic aspects of land use development are reviewed.

-Below is one offering of TSYH 4530 for the Spring/Summer 2022 term.
+Below is one offering of TSYH 4530 for the Winter 2023 term.

 Start any time

 This is a distance learning course.
 Start any time.
 You have 26 weeks from the date you register to complete this course.

 Course outline TBD — see Learning Outcomes in the interim.